ajahne/blog/_drafts/2019-9-9-top-referenced-refactorings.md

 - Conclusion
 - Additional resources

-## Intro
-Refactoring is one the best programming books I have read.
-Full stop!
-I have used this book to train and coach developers on my team.
-I have used this book to make my programs and code better.
-Similar to pragmattic proggrammer, clean code, and others, this book helped me level up as an engineer.
-I've recommended this book to junior and senior developers a like.
+[Refactoring (2nd Edition) by Martin Fowler](http://www.informit.com/store/refactoring-improving-the-design-of-existing-code-9780134757711) is one the *best* programming books I have read.
+Full stop.
+I have utilized this book to train and coach developers on my team, make my programs and code better, and grow as a professional.
+Similar to [Pragmatic Programmer](https://www.amazon.com/Pragmatic-Programmer-Journeyman-Master/dp/020161622X), [Clean Code](), and others, this book helped me level up as an engineer.
+I've recommended this book to junior and senior developers alike.

 If you are an experienced engineer, many of the techniques in the book you may already used.
-Some are similar to things we may have read in clean code, etc. However, this book gave me a vocabulary, the words need to describe what I was doing as well as the how.
-In turn I could more easily coach members of my team on these techniques.
+Some are similar to things we may have read in clean code, etc. However, this book gave me a vocabulary, the words need to describe _what_ I was doing as well as the _how_.
+In turn, I could more easily coach members of my team on these techniques.
 I highly encourage you to cop this book!

 ## Purpose aka why did I do this
-I wanted to plot the most referenced refactorings from Martin Fowler's book.
+I wanted to plot Martin's _(yep, we on a first name basis)_ most referenced refactorings.
 Why?
 Because I wanted to understand which refactorings were mentioned most often.
 Almost every refactoring listed in the book depends upon another refactoring.
 For example..."blah" references "foo", "bar", and "baz"!

-After reading the book, I had my list of fundamental refactorings, key techniques that I used in my own code and coached peers and junior developers on (through code review, etc.).
+After reading the book, I had my list of fundamental refactorings, key techniques that I used in my own code and coached peers and junior developers on (through code reviews, pair programming, etc.).
 However, what if I was missing something?
 What if there was a refactoring that I glossed over, but was referenced numerous times as a "prerequisite" for others that I should take a second look at.

 Additionally, maybe I could gleam a bit of what Martin finds important or references the most.

 Lastly, could this help me recommended to peers and other engineers certain refactorings to check out or "start with first".
 Martin tells the reader to read the first 100 pages, then skim the refactorings.
 OK, but is there anything I should skim a little bit more?

-Also, I wanted to try out chart.js and pdf.js.
+Also, I wanted to try out [Chart.js](https://www.chartjs.org) and [PDF.js](pdfjs).
 I wanted to try something new and see if I could do this.
 A new opportunity, a new thing to learn, you know us engineers, we like that new and shiny.
 So, let's shine!

 Graph time!